outdreamer/build-a-cure-1/docs/reference/vdj_recombination.md

 	- variables

+		- system
+			- b/t-cell
+			- bone marrow/lymphatic system
+			- adaptive immune system

 		- components

+			- DNA
-			- availability of enzymes
+			- enzymes
-			- availability of the required variable, joining, diversity, & constant gene segments of chromosomes
+			- variable, joining, diversity, & constant gene segments of chromosomes
-			- availability of chromosomes of DNA to be recombined
+			- chromosomes of DNA to be recombined

+		- points for rule injection
+			- target antigen structure
+			- input components
 			- processes

+		- processes

 			- key processes known to create failure:
-				- Artemis opening hairpin process
+				- Artemis hairpin opening process

+			- optional processes/inputs
+				- resolving discrepancy between number of bases (removing/adding nucleotides)

+			- relevant external/subsequent processes
+				- somatic recombination inheritance: once a recombination is done, any daughter cells will have same recombinated DNA so the process doesnt have to be applied to every cell generated from recombined DNA cells
+				- ligation process using DNA ligase IV to ligate coding ends once processed
+				- XRCC4, cernunnos, & DNA-PK alignment of DNA ends
+				- XRCC4, cernunnos, & DNA-PK recruitment of terminal deoxynucleotidyl transferase (TdT)
+				- TdT adding nucleotides to strands in 5-3 direction
+				- polymerase adding nucleotides to strands in 5-3 direction
+				- DNA-PK autophosphorylation
+				- DNA-PK binding to each broken DNA end
+				- DNA-PK recruits other proteins including artemis, xrcc4, dna ligase iv, cernunnos, & certain DNA polymerases
+				- artemis activation
+				- artemis hairpin opening
+				- DNA enzyme repair process
+					- enzyme nucleotide adjustments for compatibility, in case center of hairpin segment is not opened & sides are unequal
+					- creating palindromic nucleotides from off-center opening of hairpin segment
+					- exonucleases removing bases from coding ends
+					- template-independent TdT adding non-templated nucleotides

+			- mechanism of action:
+				- binds to antigen to alert immune system to attack pathogen with that antigen
+				- binds to antigen to interfere with pathogen cell activity or survival

 	- rules/types generating failure points:

-		- missing/faulty core process (copying, nicking, applying enzyme, identifying signal)

-		- missing/distorted requirement
+		- missing requirement

+			- missing attributes
-			- DNA does not remain in-frame (continuous segment)
+				- continuity: DNA does not remain in-frame (continuous segment)

+			- missing types

+			- missing objects (groups, limits, connections, information)

+			- missing core/system process (copying, nicking, applying enzyme, identifying signal)

+		- mismatched requirement (invalidating variation)

+			- mismatch in enforcement (rule & variance allowed)
 				- processes not structurally determined to be inevitable (1-1 mapping between structure & process)

 			- variation of constants:
 				- RSS are supposed to have constant heptamer & nonamer sequences (heptamer: CACAGTG and nonamer: ACAAAAACC)
 				- constant gene segments are converted to variable, joining, diversity gene segments in transit/mutation/copying error

 			- constants of variables:
 				- RSS are supposed to vary in sequence
 				- variable, joining, diversity gene segments are converted to a constant in transit/mutation/copying error

+			- structure that emerges/enables other functionality is distorted
+				- the hydroxyl & phosphate groups are distorted, so the hydroxyl group cant attack the phosphodiester bond of the other strand

+			- position is distorted:
+				- the hairpin stem-loop is supposed to be on the coding segment
+				- a blunt end is supposed to be on the signal segment

+			- functionality enabling other functionality is distorted
+				- autophosphorylation doesnt occur, so artemis isnt activated and hairpin segment isnt opened

 			- functionality that emerges directly from structure is distorted when structure is distorted
 				- blunt end/hairpin ends are distorted, so their function is deactivated
 				- the replacement of a subset is deactivated if the subset is not made compatible in length or other structural attributes
 				- signals are deactivated when information in the signal is distorted

-		- assumption invalidation
-			- atp hydrolysis is necessary
-				- atp hydrolysis process fails & creates errors

-		- similarity between swapped components
-			- the swap operation is supposed to generate variation
-			- similarity between existing & created antibody antigen-binding regions or t-cell receptors (the process is optimal for creating new antibodies/t-cell receptors, so creating the same ones is not an optimal implementation of the process unless there's a deficit of those)

-		- intra-type variation
+			- intra-type/sub-type variation
 				- variation exceeding the limits of a type to create a new type may not be useful for a process with strict limits (creating a new type of immunoglobulin)
+				- antibodies are supposed to have heavy & light chains
+				- most t-cell receptors are supposed to have alpha & beta chains
+				- antibody proteins are supposed to have antigen-binding regions
+				- t-cells are supposed to have receptors
+				- the DNA is supposed to have coding/signal segments

+			- invalid requirement (assumption)
+				- assumption: atp hydrolysis is not necessary
+					- atp hydrolysis process fails & creates errors due to lack of enforcement of non-necessity of atp hydrolysis

-		- false test result
+			- variation in metric/test accuracy (false test result when it should have passed)
 				- the test to tell if the generated antibody antigen-binding region or t-cell receptor will attack a host cell fails when it should pass
 					- the host cell antigen is faulty
 					- the AIRE activation process is faulty
 					- the testing process is faulty
 					- the similarity to a host cell is irrelevant or wouldnt happen outside the test zone
 					- the thymus or bone marrow testing zone is faulty
 					- its occurring outside of normal testing zones
 					- the antigen was damaged in production or transport to the thymus
 					- apoptosis was triggered by another attribute/rule and the antigen was rejected irrelevantly

-		- incompliance with subtypes
-			- antibodies are supposed to have heavy & light chains
-			- most t-cell receptors are supposed to have alpha & beta chains
-			- antibody proteins are supposed to have antigen-binding regions
+			- side effect outputs are not destroyed or re-used
+				- signal joint is not destroyed & can alter DNA further

+		- invalidating condition of process:

+			- similarity between swapped components
-			- t-cells are supposed to have receptors
+				- the swap operation is supposed to generate variation

-	- optional processes/inputs

-		- resolving discrepancy between number of bases (removing/adding nucleotides)
+				- similarity between existing & created antibody antigen-binding regions or t-cell receptors (the process is optimal for creating new antibodies/t-cell receptors, so creating the same ones is not an optimal implementation of the process unless there's a deficit of those)

 # Process